unicfdlab/Portfolio/2/2/En/En-OurWorkAndPublications.md

                                                         model with complex geometrical objects.
 Also, it should be noted, that for implementation to engineering practice it is desirable to integrate the library with existing interactive systems of pre- and post-processing, for example, with Salome.

+7.     <a href="http://technomag.bmstu.ru/doc/          The aim of the present research is to develop software for the Particle Finite Element Method
+       779350.html">                                    (PFEM) and its verification on the model problem of viscous incompressible flow simulation in a
+       On using particle finite element for             square cavity.
+The Lagrangian description of the medium motion is used: the nodes of the finite hydrodynamics problems solving (in Russian)      element mesh move together with the fluid that allows to consider them as particles of the medium.
+       </a>                                             Mesh cells deform when in time-stepping procedure, so it is necessary to reconstruct the mesh to
+                                                        provide stability of the finite element numerical procedure.
+                                                        Meshing algorithm allows us to obtain the mesh, which satisfies the Delaunay criteria: it is called \the possible triangles method".
+This algorithm is based on the well-known Fortune method of Voronoi diagram constructing for a certain set of points in the plane.
+The graphical representation of the possible triangles method is shown.
+It is suitable to use generalization of
+                                                        Delaunay triangulation in order to construct meshes with polygonal cells in case of multiple nodes close to be lying on the same circle.
 -------------------------------------------------------------------------------------------------------------